networkx/networkx/doc/source/tutorial.rst

 record of a publication detailing experimental observations of their interaction.

-You can see that NX has not implemented either nodes or edges as networkx classes.
+You can see that nodes and edges are not
+NetworkX classes.
 This leaves you free to use your existing node and edge objects, or more typically, use numerical values or strings where appropriate.
 A node can be any hashable object (except None), and an edge can be associated with any object x using G.add_edge(n1,n2,x).

 Drawing a small graph
 ---------------------